broadinstitute/ABC-Enhancer-Gene-Prediction/docs/usage/getting_started.rst

 	- represents the HiC data powerlaw fit slope
 #.
 HiC_scale (float)
 	- represents the HiC data powerlaw fit intercept
-#. alt_TSS
+#. alt_TSS (optional; not recommended to fill)
 	- Alternative TSS reference file
-#. alt_genes
+#. alt_genes (optional; not recommended to fill)
 	- Alternative Gene bound reference file

 Required columns
 	- biosample
 	- DHS or ATAC
 	- default_accessibility_feature
 	- either HiC info (dir, type, resolution) and/or HiC gamma and scale

 There is validation in Snakemake to make sure you provide the required inputs when running.
 The rest of the columns are optional, but providing them may help improve prediction performance.

-You can run ABC on multiple biosamples by inputting multiple rows in the tsv file.
+You can run ABC on multiple biosamples via multiple rows in the tsv file.